hubert17/GabsVuetifyNoCLINodeWebpack/README.md

 ## Production Build with Vite
 The aim of this project is to quickly develop single page app without any compilation or build step.
 However, for production, I recommend to use Vite, a build tool that aims to provide a faster and leaner development experience for modern web projects.
 It has build command that bundles your code with Rollup, pre-configured to output highly optimized static assets for production.
 Reconfigure the project by following these steps:

  1. Create `src` folder.
  2. Move the following to `src` folder:

 > 	- *components*
 > 	- *pages*
 > 	- *app.js*
 > 	- *main.js*
 > 	- *router.js*
 > 	- *store.js*

 3. Update index.html script src.
 Notice the added preceding slash.
 You may now remove those `modulepreload` as you no longer need it.
 Use the minified version of CDN packages by simply inserting `.min` ex: `vue.min.js`.

         <script src="/src/main.js" type="module"></script>

 4. Run the following command:
     `npm install`

-    `npm install vite @vitejs/plugin-vue`
+    `npm install vite`
     `npm install vite-plugin-vue2`

 > Create this file: **package.json**

     {
         "version": "0.0.0",
         "scripts": {
     	    "dev": "vite",
     	    "build": "vite build",
     	    "serve": "vite preview"
         },
-        "dependencies": {
-            "vite-plugin-vue2": "^1.6.2"
-        },
         "devDependencies": {
-            "@vitejs/plugin-vue": "^1.2.3",
     	    "vite": "^2.3.7"
         }
     }

 > Create this file:  **vite.config.js**

     const { createVuePlugin } = require('vite-plugin-vue2');

     module.exports = {
 		plugins: [createVuePlugin()],
 		base:  ''
     };

 5. `npm run build` will start the building process.
 Output is in `/dist` folder which you can deploy in any static hosting site.
 That's it!

-Please note that these changes do not affect our primary goal of developing Vue spa without CLI, Node or Webpack, and can still be serve without build processes.
+Please note that these changes does not affect our primary goal of developing Vue spa without CLI, Node or Webpack.
+The app can still be served statically without a build process.

 ## Contributor